i2bc/ORFmine/README.md

 ## Installation

+> :bell: **Note**
-> :bell: Important: The ORFmine package must be installed locally even if you plan to use the Docker image.
+ The ORFmine package must be installed locally even if you plan to use the Docker image.
 This is because ORFmine includes a feature that simplifies the Docker usage, eliminating the need for complex volume mounting commands.
-For more details, see Usage with and without Docker.

 ORFmine can be accessed in different ways.
 Follow instructions described in option 1 or 2 if you're not interested in accessing/modifying the source code, otherwise prefer option 3.

-<a id="install_option1"></a>
 <details open>
 <summary><h4>Option 1: from the archive (git not required)</h4></summary>